Prednisone Side Effects

 Prednisone side effects range from milder adverse events such as nausea, weight gain and headache to more serious complications such as fetal toxicity, allergic reactions and high blood pressure.
 Prednisone side effects are more likely to occur with larger doses or long-term therapy.

 Medical providers have been prescribing corticosteroid drugs such as prednisone since the late 1950s to treat a variety of ailments caused by inflammation and over-active immune systems.
-Because prednisone works by altering many different processes in the body, including the immune system, it causes a wide variety of side effects, some are unavoidable.
+Because prednisone works by altering many different processes in the body, including the immune system, it causes a wide variety of side effects.
+Some of these side effects are unavoidable.

-There have been 83,287 reports of adverse events reported to the U.S. Food and Drug Administration’s Adverse Event Reporting System (FAERS) from 1968 to 2020 for Rayos (brand name, delayed release prednisone) and generic prednisone.
+There have been 87,545 reports of adverse events reported to the U.S. Food and Drug Administration’s Adverse Event Reporting System (FAERS) from 1968 to 2020 for Rayos (brand name, delayed release prednisone), Prednisone Intensol (oral liquid) and generic prednisone.

 Common Side Effects